Pippin Took: Fictional history

 Gríma Wormtongue, Saruman's spy among the Rohirrim, throws Saruman's palantír, a stone of seeing, at members of the Company.
 Pippin, without asking permission, takes the stone from the sleeping Wizard Gandalf, looks into it, and sees Sauron himself.
 To keep Pippin safe from Sauron's forces, Gandalf takes him to the city of Minas Tirith, capital of Gondor, separating him from his friends.
 Sauron wrongly, and disastrously, assumes that Pippin is the hobbit with the One Ring, and that he is Saruman's prisoner.

 In Minas Tirith, Pippin is brought to the city's Steward, Denethor, and volunteers to serve him out of respect for Denethor's son Boromir, who had died trying to defend Merry and Pippin from the Orcs.
 According to Gandalf, this gesture touches Denethor, who accepts the hobbit's offer and makes him one of the Guards of the Citadel.
 The soldier Beregond is tasked with assisting Pippin in getting started with his new duties.
 When Denethor despairs and sets out to burn his son Faramir and himself alive in the street of tombs, Rath Dínen, Pippin fetches Gandalf and Beregond.
 This saves Faramir's life, but takes Gandalf away from the Battle of the Pelennor Fields at a crucial moment.

 Pippin is the only hobbit to join the Army of the West, led by Aragorn, as it assaults the Black Gate of Mordor, in a feint to distract Sauron from the One Ring's journey towards Mount Doom.
 During the resulting battle, Pippin kills a troll, who falls on him.
-Gimli notices his feet under the troll and dragged him out, saving his life.
+Gimli notices his feet under the troll and drags him out, saving his life.

 Returning home, he and Merry rouse the Hobbits of the Shire to destroy Saruman's forces during the Scouring of the Shire, achieving greater fame in their homeland than Frodo.
 He marries Diamond of Long Cleeve; they have a son, Faramir.
 He later becomes the Took, head of his clan, and Thain of the Shire.
 Like Merry, he is buried as a hero alongside King Aragorn in Gondor.